FAQs

 • Students may not earn more than the Work-Study award amount.
 It may be possible, however, for a student to continue employment using Student Labor funds if the employing department has funds available.
 Students are encouraged to discuss this possibility with employers in advance..

 • Work-Study earnings are taxable income and specified on an annual W-2 form.
-They must be reported on the following year’s FAFSA.

 • Work-Study earnings, as reported on a W-2 form, should be indicated in the appropriate section of the following year’s FAFSA.